Andreas Holmberg (footballer)

-Claes Andreas Holmberg (born 17 August 1984) is a Swedish football manager who manages Degerfors.
+Claes Andreas Holmberg (born 17 August 1984) is a Swedish football manager and a former player who manages Örgryte.

 Career

 Playing career

 Holmberg started his career with Swedish third tier side Qviding, helping them earn promotion to the Swedish second tier.
 In 2007, he signed for Degerfors in the Swedish second tier.

 Managerial career

 In 2020, Holmberg was appointed manager of Swedish second tier club Degerfors, helping them earn promotion to the Swedish top flight.

+On 13 December 2023, Holmerg signed a three-year contract to manage Örgryte, beginning on 1 January 2024.